The Team is from

 Team Members

 Mr Bernardi was a final-year masters student of University of Padua, Italy.
 His course of study was energy engineering.
 He holds a degree from the University of Padua in the field of energy engineering where his thesis examined the production of biofuels from microalgae.
-He wrote his masters thesis at University College Cork concerning evaluation of wind farms in Ireland, under the supervision of Dr Deeney for six months.
+He wrote his masters thesis at University College Cork concerning evaluation of wind farms in Ireland, under the supervision of Dr Deeney for six months during 2022.

 Peter Deeney